highchair/artinruins-com/_property/137-charles-st.md

 ### The Mystery

 Just what was “Hope Cycle and Auto Supply”, how long did it last, and when did the slender triangular building that housed it get removed from Charles Street?
-Because of the oil (gas?) pumps on the narrowest end of the building, we assume the “Cycle” in “Hope Cycle” meant motorcycle.
+Because of the oil pumps on the narrowest end of the building, we assumed the “Cycle” in “Hope Cycle” meant motorcycle but an anecdote says it was pedal bicycle.

 The façade of the building has much writing on it, including: **OIL PARTS TIRES TOOLS** with **WHOLESALE RETAIL** under that and in script lettering **Auto Supplies**.
 We found these photos as part of two different National Register nominations — one for the [American Screw Company]({% link _property/american-screw-co.md %}), and one for the [Moshassuck Square Historic District]({% link list/moshassuck-square-historic-district.html %}) (which included the American Screw Company).